Open-closed Gromov-Witten invariants of 3-dimensional Calabi-Yau smooth toric DM stacks: Introduction

 The rest of the paper is organized as follows.
-In Section 2 we review the necessary materials concerning toric DM stacks.
-In Section 3 we apply localizations to relate open-closed Gromov-Witten invariants and descendant Gromov-Witten invariants of 3-dimensional Calabi-Yau toric DM stacks.
-In Section 4 we prove a mirror theorem for orbifold disk invariants.
+In Section \ref{sec:toricDMstacks} we review the necessary materials concerning smooth toric DM stacks.
+In Section \ref{sec:OCGW} we apply localization to relate open-closed GW invariants and descendant GW invariants of 3-dimensional smooth Calabi-Yau toric DM stacks.
+In Section \ref{sec:mirror} we prove a mirror theorem for orbifold disk invariants.